 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student will take part in 8 Discussion Board Forums throughout this course.
-The student will post a thread of 250 words minimum presenting his/her own opinion on the assigned topic by 11:59 p.m.
-(ET) on Thursday of the assigned module/week.
-Additionally, the student will post replies of at least 100 words to 2 other students’ threads by 11:59 p.m.
-(ET) on Monday of the same module/week.
+Discussions are collaborative learning experiences.
+Therefore, the student will take part in 8 Discussions throughout this course.
+The student will post a thread of 500 words minimum presenting his/her own opinion on the assigned topic.
+Additionally, the student will post replies of at least 200 words to 2 other students’ threads.

-The student will choose a topic directly related to the study of intelligence analysis and write a 5–8-page research paper on that topic, making use of a minimum of 5 different sources.
-The paper must be written in current Turabian format and adhere to the standards of academic writing.
-In Module/Week 2, the student will post a thread of his/her chosen research paper topic in a Discussion Board Forum.
-The completed Research Paper is due by 11:59 p.m.
-(ET) on Monday of Module/Week 7.
+The student will choose a topic directly related to the study of intelligence analysis and write a 10-12-page research paper on that topic, making use of at least 6 different sources.
+The paper must be written in current APA format and adhere to the standards of academic writing.

-The student will complete a Midterm Exam and a Final Exam during Modules/Weeks 4 and 8.
-Both exams are open-book/open-notes, but are not to be collaborated on with any other person.
-The student will have 2 hours and 45 minutes to complete 4 essay questions per exam.
+The student will complete a Midterm Quiz and a Final Quiz during the course.
+Both quizzes are open-book/open-notes, but are not to be collaborated on with any other person.
+The student will have 2 hours to complete 4 essay questions per quiz.